emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is good, feels very modern and search shows results as you type. ✔️
 1. Has built in subs for most content and allows you to upload your own and make adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watchlists and history, and you can login to sync them across devices. ✔️
+1. Site has watch lists and history, and you can login to sync them across devices. ✔️
 1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️